Stalls with ensaimadas and bakers demonstrating traditional Mallorcan pastries at La Misericòrdia

 Regional, honest and full of stories

 Many participants come from small villages on the island, family businesses that guard their recipes like treasure maps.
 You hear anecdotes about grandmothers who still work with wood-fired ovens, or about secret ingredients that are only taken out on special occasions.
 These stories give the whole festival a soul: not a sterile fair, but a genuine neighborhood gathering.
-The island council organizes the event, and you can tell that authorities and local artisans meet here on equal terms – with one goal: to make tradition tangible.
+The island council organizes the event, as with other local celebrations such as Diada de Mallorca 2025: A Stroll Through History, Art and Warm Ensaimadas, and you can tell that authorities and local artisans meet here on equal terms – with one goal: to make tradition tangible.

 Practical information for visitors